"""

 self.writer.set_ext_callback(tel_opt, callback_fn)

-# Wire up a callbacks that return definitions for requests.
+# Wire up offer callbacks that return definitions for outgoing requests.

 for tel_opt, callback_fn in [